Raiders of the Lost Ark: Box office

 In the United States (U.S.) and Canada, Raiders of the Lost Ark was released on June 12, 1981, in 1,078 theaters.
 The film earned $8.3 million—an average of $7,705 per theater, and finished as the number one film of the weekend, ahead of the debuts of Clash of the Titans ($6.6 million) and History of the World, Part I ($4.9 million).
+Audiences polled by CinemaScore during its opening weekend gave the film an average grade of "A+" on an A+ to F scale.

 The film fell to the number three position in its second weekend with an additional gross of $8 million—a decline of only four percent—behind the debuts of The Cannonball Run ($11.8 million) and Superman II ($14.1 million).
 By its fourth week, Raiders began climbing box office charts, reaching the number two position with a gross of $7.3 million, behind Superman II ($10.9 million).
 In its sixth week, it regained the number one position with $6.4 million.
 The film spent most of the following nine weeks as the number one film, and forty-weeks straight as one of the top ten highest-grossing films.
 It was declared the top box office film of the summer by early September, with a total approximate gross of $125 million.
 Of this figure, $72 million was estimated to have been returned to the studio; the profit-sharing deal with Spielberg and Lucas meant that after marketing costs, Paramount had earned $23 million in profit.

 The film remained a steady success; six months after its release, industry executives joked Raiders would be the year's big Christmas film.
 The film officially left theaters on March 18, 1982, although some were still playing it by July.
 Raiders earned an approximate total box office gross of $212.2 million, making it the highest-grossing film of 1981, ahead of On Golden Pond ($119.3 million), Superman II ($108.1 million), and Stripes ($85.3 million).
 An estimate by Box Office Mojo suggests over 77 million tickets were bought to see the film.
 Raiders remains the "leggiest" film ever released, referring to the difference between the highest-weekend gross and the time taken to achieve the overall total gross.